Alve-Camia/camia_AlveOrejola/README.md

 • Option to (create/check, record) an attendance checker

-• Current time utulization for checking attendance
+• Current time utulization for checking attendance (This will be part of the second feature / the feature above this text.)

+• Attendance Summary and Report

 • Settings feature